GMC Sierra 2500HD Battery

 So what do you do with the other battery in a two-battery application, if you know it is still good and even passes a load test?
 If it fits, you can continue using it in another application or you can recycle it and receive a core credit when you buy your new batteries.
 So which battery will fit in your GMC Sierra 2500HD?
 That depends on the year of your truck and the engine in it.

-However, move just a few years later to a 2007 GMC Sierra 2500HD with a 6.6-liter Duramax diesel engine and your battery choices are reduced to just the H6 OPTIMA YELLOWTOP.
-You can find the exact battery fitment for your GMC Sierra 2500 or 2500HD here.
+However, move just a few years later to a 2007 GMC Sierra 2500HD with a 6.6-liter Duramax diesel engine and your battery choices are down to three options in YELLOWTOP or REDTOP models.
+You can find the exact battery fitment for your GMC Sierra 2500 or 2500HD in the "Find Your Battery" search tool at the top of this page.
 Regardless of whether you end up with one or two batteries in either REDTOP or YELLOWTOP sizes, the key to maximizing battery lifespan and performance is keeping your battery fully-charged whenever possible.

 REDTOP batteries are fully-charged at about 12.6-12.8 volts, while YELLOWTOP batteries are fully-charged at about 13.0-13.2 volts.
 Accessories like OnStar, that stay active even when your truck isn't running can slowly (or quickly) discharge your battery.
 When any battery gets discharged below 12.4 volts, sulfation starts forming, which is what increases that internal resistance in a battery and diminishes lifespan and capacity.

 That makes a quality battery charger an excellent investment for any vehicle.
-We believe in that so much, that we'll add a year of warranty coverage to your new battery purchase, if you buy your battery and Digital 1200 battery charger from us at the same time!
+We believe in that so much, that we'll add an additional year of free replacement warranty coverage to your new OPTIMA battery purchase, if you buy your battery and Digital 1200 battery charger from us at the same time!